 The following people have contributed to the development and support of Scratch over the years:

-Susan Abend, Robbie Berg, Lauren Bessen, Keith Braadfladt, Susan Carillo, Margarita Dekoli, Will Denton, Nathan Dinsmore, Catherine Feldman, Jodi Finch, Ioana Fineberg, Rachel Garber, Chris Garrity, Cassy Gibbs, Roland Hebert, Tracy Ho, Benjamin Howe, Evan Karatzas, Alan Kay, Christine Kim, Joren Lauwers, Mike Lee, Jeff Lieberman, Mark Loughridge, Danny Lutz, David Malan, Wayne Marshall, John McIntosh, Dongfang (Tian) Mi, Ximena Miranda, Geetha Narayanan, Kate Nazemi, Liddy Nevile, Wing Ngan, Derek O'Connell, Kylie Peppler, Tim Radvan, Karen Randall, Miriam Ruiz, Ed Shems, Daniel Strimpel, Kilmer Sweazy, John Henry Thompson, Claudia Urrea and the many volunteer Scratch translators from around the world.
+Susan Abend, Robbie Berg, Lauren Bessen, Keith Braadfladt, Susan Carillo, Margarita Dekoli, Will Denton, Nathan Dinsmore, Catherine Feldman, Jodi Finch, Ioana Fineberg, Rachel Garber, Chris Garrity, Cassy Gibbs, Roland Hebert, Tracy Ho, Benjamin Howe, Evan Karatzas, Alan Kay, Christine Kim, Joren Lauwers, Mike Lee, Jeff Lieberman, Mark Loughridge, Danny Lutz, David Malan, Wayne Marshall, John McIntosh, Dongfang (Tian) Mi, Ximena Miranda, Geetha Narayanan, Kate Nazemi, Liddy Nevile, Wing Ngan, Derek O'Connell, Kylie Peppler, Tim Radvan, Karen Randall, Miriam Ruiz, Ed Shems, Daniel Strimpel, Kilmer Sweazy, John Henry Thompson, Claudia Urrea, Vladimir Vuksan, Kapaya Katongo and the many volunteer Scratch translators from around the world.

 Yasmin Kafai and graduate students, University of Pennsylvania Graduate School of Education

 Benjamin Mako Hill, University of Washington